-Students will practice paragraph writing, read and analyze academic texts, and discuss contemporary issues facing Japanese society and cultural concepts of Japan.
-They will engage in learning activities individually and in pairs/groups.
+Students are expected to work on the Academic Word List outside the classroom throughout the course.
+In class, they will practice paragraph writing, read and analyze academic texts, and discuss contemporary issues facing Japanese society and cultural concepts of Japan.
+Learning activities will involve both individual and pair/group work.